PranjalSarnaik21/Predictive-Loan-Default-Analysis-Machine-Learning-/README.md

 ## Usage
 1. Clone the repository.
 2. Install the required libraries mentioned in `requirements.txt`.
-3. Install Jupyter Notebook using the following command:pip install notebook
+3. Install Jupyter Notebook using the following command: pip install notebook
 4. Run the `loan_default_prediction.ipynb` notebook to execute the project.